wipfli/pgf-encoding/README.md

 - The code in this repo is published under the MIT license.
 - The fonts in the `fonts` folder are published under the Open Font License.
+- The encodings in the `encoding` folder are distributed under the CC0 license.